Summary

 - Streamline, then sunset: Pair new protections with sunset clauses, audited outcomes, and automatic rollback if metrics aren’t met.

-- Align incentives: Encourage risk-based insurance pricing coupled with hardening credits; prioritize pre-loss mitigation over post-loss subsidies.
-(State Farm Newsroom) • (Moody’s)
+- Align incentives: Encourage risk-based insurance pricing coupled with hardening credit, and prioritize pre-loss mitigation over post-loss subsidies (State Farm Newsroom) • (Moody’s)

 - Guard integrity: Large programs require real-time analytics to identify and prevent improper payments, reallocating dollars to effective mitigation and enforcement.
-(GAO, Mar 26, 2024) • (PGPF, Apr 17, 2025)
+(GAO,26 March 20244) • (PGPF17 April 202525)

 VIII.
 Conclusion: Toward a California That Delivers—Without Drowning in Process

 California often leads the nation in its commitment to safety, equity, and sustainability.
-The challenge is execution.
-When entitlement expectations are translated into ever-thicker processes, we exhaust resources from doing the paperwork of doing the work.
+The challenge is executing Hennen’s entitlement expectations, which are translated into ever-thickening processes; we exhaust resources by doing paperwork instead of the work.
 The state will remain globally competitive only if it can protect people while reducing friction—pricing risk accurately, permitting housing efficiently, and targeting enforcement where it makes a difference.

 That’s not an argument against protection.
 It’s a case for discipline: fewer but more precise rules, faster and more predictable timelines, transparent metrics, and sunsets on bureaucracy that prove their point and then get out of the way.